ks061/OOP-neural-network/src/readme.txt

 - We interpreted "Restrict the value [of momentum] to be between 0 and 1." in the middle of pg.
 4 to mean that the user should make the constant between 0 and 1; the program does not set this value, so it does not make sense for the program to restrict this value.
+- Looking at this:
+"Improved performance metrics should be reported after an ANN is trained.
+You should report: o The average SSE over the entire training data o The average SSE over the entire test data (if a test file was specified) <-- [we interpreted this to mean that the average SSE over the entire test data is printed in classify as long as there is a test file specified at some point throughout the program] o The time to train (in seconds)" o The number of epochs
+- All class fields in Layer have been marked as protected; we thought this would be an elegant way for subclasses to efficiently be able to access them.
+- In the UML diagram, it should be noted that the lines which are overlapping have multiple cardinalities because it would make the diagram look less cluttered and still indicate cardinalities of all the lines, particularly if they are fairly similar.